Bronze Star ok for Fallen Soldier, but Symbol of His Religion not Allowed on His Memorial.

 "It's such a clear First Amendment issue, I can't even conceive of why they are not granting it, except for political reasons," he said.
 "I think the powers that be are afraid they'll alienate conservative Christians if they approve a symbol that connotes witches and warlocks casting spells and brewing potions."

 I would just like to say that Wiccans , and I'm sure other religions should enjoy the same right to post their religious symbols on their memorials as any other faith.
 These men and women did after all fight for freedom of religion, freedom of speech and the right to peacefully gather.
 When we deny the rights of the few, we tarnish the good of the majority.
-Please read this short article and please leave a comment on this one.
-Thank you.

 Could the fact that it's growing so fast have anything to do with it?
 Funda-MENTALS can't impose their theocracy on Americans if they have rejected the Christian church in droves.